 Rights – Upon acceptance, Contrary acquires: 1) worldwide rights to publish in any or all versions of Contrary and other Contrary-affiliated media, including domestic and foreign, whether in the English language or translated into a foreign language, including any successor, similar or replacement versions thereof; 2) exclusive worldwide rights for a period of 90 days from the date of Contrary’s first publication of the work; 3. non-exclusive perpetual rights to republish, store, syndicate or distribute the work or portions of the work in any language and in any country, and 4) the right to use your name and likeness in a fair and dignified manner and to publish information about you in connection with the advertising and promotion of Contrary and of the Work.
 5) When exclusive rights expire after three months, the author is free to seek republication elsewhere, but Contrary must be credited in all subsequent publications.
 6) All rights granted by this agreement are granted in perpetuity and applicable in all media including, but not limited to, all electronic media, internet, wireless or mobile platforms whether now known or hereafter created.

 Payment – If you invoice us within six months after publication, we will send you a payment.
 For original commentary, fiction, and poetry, Contrary Magazine pays $20 per author per issue, regardless of the number of works or nature of the submission, if invoiced within six months.
-Reviews and Contrary Blog posts are unpaid.
 Author must email us an invoice within six months of acceptance for the payment to be processed.
 If no invoice is received within six months of acceptance, we will gratefully consider the payment a donation to the Contrary Writer’s Fund, the author forfeits payment, and all rights remain in force.
 Upon receipt of invoice, payments will be made through Paypal.
 (Here’s a free sample of an invoice, and PayPal has a web invoice that is even simpler).